perryhuynh/kcauto/.github/ISSUE_TEMPLATE.md

 #### Issue

 Please provide a thorough description of the issue.
-Screenshots, videos, and step-by-step description of what is happening in the game are all helpful and often necessary to debug.
+Screenshots, videos, or at least a step-by-step description of what is happening in the game is typically necessary to debug.

-#### Log (if applicable)
+#### Log
 ```
-[insert ~50 lines of console log here]
+[insert ~50 lines of console log (or more) here]
 ```

-#### Config (if applicable)
+#### Config
 ```
 [insert relevant config sections here]
 ```